Considerations for restoring a virtual machine

 - To obtain the latest OVA templates, deploy a fresh additional backup proxy.
 For more information, see Deploy additional backup proxies.

 - Provision for a Windows staging virtual machine.
+Your target virtual machine can be used as a staging virtual machine as well.
 For more information, see Windows staging virtual machine for application-aware database restores.

 - On the target virtual machine, the latest VMware tools must be running.